charlesneimog/Awesome-Pd/docs/objects/lores~.md

 # lores~

-`lores~` implements an inexpensive resonant lowpass filter.
-The first argument or middle inlet sets the cutoff frequency, and the resonance is set by the second argument or the right inlet.
-Below, we use a LFO to control the cutoff, resulting in a filter sweep effect.
+`lores~` is an inexpensive resonant lowpass filter for audio signals.
+Its cutoff frequency and resonance can be controlled via inlets or arguments, making it suitable for dynamic effects like filter sweeps.
+Due to its recursive nature, a 'clear' message may be necessary to prevent instability.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>cyclone</code> and install it.
 Then create an object with `declare -lib cyclone -path cyclone`.
 Finally, use `lores~` or any other object from `cyclone`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-cyclone/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>